mnamie/rustychip/README.md

-# RustyChip: A CHIP-8 emulator in rust targeting WASM
+# RustyChip: A CHIP-8 emulator in Rust targeting WASM

 Following along with the [ebook from @aquova](https://github.com/aquova/chip8-book) to learn Rust with WASM.